I have 20 Self Sufficient Living Tips that will help you become less reliant on stores, government, and more.

 Make your own candles- There are many ways to make your own candles for conserving energy or in an emergency situation.
 Learn several of them and keep items on hand.
 Related- Crockpot Rosemary Lavender Candles

-Live within your means- This skill is one of the keys to living with self-sufficiency.
+Live within your means- This skill is one of the keys to self sufficient living.
 Learn to put aside money in savings, pay cash, avoid credit cards, drive a used car, and any other way you can to spend within your income.

-These great tips for learning about self-sufficient living are a perfect place to begin your journey toward learning how to take care of your family.
+These great tips for learning about self sufficient living and ways to become self sufficient are a perfect place to begin your journey toward learning how to take care of your family.
 I love knowing that should something happen outside, we could easily live off the land.